beabfc/afkdisplay/README.md

 - Added '/afkdisplay set [Player]' command.
 This allows any administrator to set the AFK status of a player.
 - Added '/afkdisplay clear [Player]' command.
 This allows any administrator to clear the AFK status of a player.
 - [REWRITE]: Added a Config File manager to allow the /afkdisplay reload command to work.
-- FIXME: Added a security permissions configuration for the '/afkdisplay' command (Future LP support).
+- FIXME: Added a security permissions configuration for the '/afkdisplay' command (FOR future LP permissions support).
-- Added a placeholder %player:afkdisplayname% so that you can use this as a replacement for the %player:displayname% placeholder under other Mods, such as Styled Playerlist.
+- Added a placeholder %player:afkdisplayname% so that you can use this as a replacement for the %player:displayname% placeholder under other Mods, such as Styled Playerlist.  **Note that this method was designed to be fully compliant with LuckPerms Prefixes under Styled Playerlist.**

 Show which players are AFK in the player list.
 Fully configurable and with [Placeholder API](https://placeholders.pb4.eu/user/general/) support, [ENHANCEMENT] now supporting all Placeholder API formatting nodes such as: yellow or bold natively; which depreciates all of the old "color" specific settings.